 The opening ceremony was very moving.
 But only for a very short time.
 After cutting the ribbon, the children still smiled, but I saw an incredible sadness in their eyes.
 They had a bed, a good life.
 But no mother.
 Then, together with my club members, I ventured a new path.

 Since then, we've been working to get HIV-infected pregnant women to undergo mother-to-child therapy.
 This type of support means that the mother receives a drug that makes her survive very well, and 99% of the children are born without HIV.
 Whenever I visit the mothers and their children, my heart and mind fill with the words of that mission.
 I know, my vision has saved my life a little bit.
 "If you really want to achieve something, you can do it" , that's what I could say then."

 In 2018 Maweni was among the winners of the Google.org Impact Challenge in the category for local projects.
 Many thanks to all our supporters in the competition.
-With the prize money of 20000 € we can now realize the following: In order to achieve a stable power supply in the health center of Chakariga with about 200 HIV patients, we would like to purchase a photovoltaic system there.
-Computers should facilitate the collection of patient and laboratory data there.
-The possibilities offered by the new computers and stable internet access will allow telemedicine to be realized and the HIV center Chakariga to be networked with other HIV centers.
-There may be technical exchange or the center may participate in e-learning training sessions.
-This would benefit both the center's patients and those of other centers.
+With the prize money of 20000 € we realized the following: In order to achieve a stable power supply in the health center of Chiakariga with about 200 HIV patients, we installed a photovoltaic system there.
+Computers now facilitate the collection of patient and laboratory data there.
+The possibilities offered by the new computers and stable internet access allow telemedicine to be realized and the HIV center Chiakariga is networked with other HIV centers.
+Technical exchange is realized and the Center can participate in e-learning training sessions.
+This benefits both the center's patients and those of other centers.